Last updated on:

 - Can you unboil a hardboiled egg?
 A group of biochemists discovered that hardboiled egg whites can actually be quite easily unboiled.
 Discussed on S01E12.

 - Expensive placebos work better than cheap ones.
-Two independent studies showed that expensive placebo drugs work better than cheap ones in reducing pain from electric shocks and in improving motor symptoms in Parkinson’s Disease patients.
-A third study showed that Spanish internet users are more willing to believe that more expensive fake drugs work better to treat fake diseases when reviewing fake patient charts.
+Two independent studies showed that expensive placebo drugs work better than cheap ones in reducing pain and in improving Parkinson’s Disease symptoms.
+A third study showed that Spanish internet users are more willing to believe that more expensive fake drugs work better to treat fake diseases.
 Discussed on S01E11.

 - Waber et al., 2008.
 Commercial features of placebo and therapeutic efficacy.
 Journal of the American Medical Association.